DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/react.md

 The client object can be obtained from the [useDVCClient](#getting-the-devcycle-client) hook.

 If the SDK has not finished initializing, these methods will return an empty object.

+See [getVariables](https://docs.devcycle.com/bucketing-api/#operation/getVariables) and [getFeatures](https://docs.devcycle.com/bucketing-api/#operation/getFeatures) on the Bucketing API for the response formats.

 ### Track Events
 Events can be tracked by calling the `track` method provided by the client object, which you can access with the